Whey vs Casein Protein: Which is Better for You?

 Advantages

-- Fast absorption: Ideal for post-workout recovery.
+- Fast digestibility: Ideal for post-workout recovery.

 - High BCAA content: Stimulates muscle protein synthesis.